 The primary prizes will be delivered shortly after the awards ceremony.
 Before receiving their prize, winners will be required to resolve any outstanding due diligence items with NBIF and enter into a simple shareholders’ agreement as detailed in the Breakthru Participant Handbook.

 13. What is due diligence?

 Due Diligence is a term used for a number of concepts involving either the performance of an investigation of a business or person.
 The relevant areas of concern may include the financial, legal, labor, tax, IT, environment and market/commercial situation of the person or company.
 Other areas include intellectual property, real and personal property.

-The Participant Handbook outlines the essential aspects of the Breakthru Business Plan Competition and has been designed to assist participants in preparing their submissions to compete.
+The Breakthru Participant Handbook outlines the essential aspects of the Breakthru Startup Competition and has been designed to assist participants in preparing their submissions to compete.
 The competition process has been carefully and thoughtfully developed to create the best competition possible.
-The Participant Handbook outlines the eligibility requirements, the competition process and the terms and conditions.
+The Participant Handbook outlines the eligibility requirements, the competition process, and the terms and conditions.

-All participants must fully read and understand the Participant Handbook prior to entering the competition.
+All participants must fully read and understand the Breakthru Participant Handbook prior to entering the competition.